Building a better future for people and wildlife through collaborative conservation

 Understanding the challenges large carnivores face living in landscapes shared with humans and their livestock is crucial to provide data for future conservation planning.
 In collaboration with academic institutions and fellow lion conservation organisations, we conduct extensive field research to help provide data for effective carnivore conservation and management in important lion landscapes.
 We collect long-term data-sets to monitor key populations and dynamics on the landscape, and the effectiveness of our conservation activities using collar data, camera trapping images, formal surveys and SMART data collection by the Lion Rangers, Lion Defenders or Community Scouts.
-We also use data sharing to actively protect local livelihoods, by providing local livestock owners with real-time lion movement data via a mobile phone app so that they can avoid encounters.

 Education, training and wildlife management capacity building

 Many of our programmes work to build local capacity to address the main conservation challenges threatening lion landscapes.
 In all sites, we provide training and education programmes, equipment and management support to locally based rangers or community members, that allows them to reduce human-wildlife conflict, protect local livelihoods and sustainably manage their natural resources e.g. Community Coexistence Training, Lion Rangers, Lion Defenders.

 We also provide scholarship and mentorship programmes to ensure young Africans receive the education and support they need to be able to succeed in conservation careers.

 To secure lions and other large carnivores in the wild, we must make their conservation valuable to the people who share the landscape with them.